Privacy Policy

 Please review this Privacy Policy periodically, as we may revise it from time to time.

-2. Information Collected
+2. Information gathered

 Personally identifiable information is information that can be used to identify you personally.

-Non-PII is information that must be combined with other information to identify you personally.
+Non-personally identifiable information is information that must be combined with other information to identify you personally.

 You will not be asked to provide us with any information when you visit our Platform.